More Minds-on Activities for Teaching Biology

 This analysis and discussion activity reviews how eukaryotic cells are molecular factories in two senses: cells produce molecules and cells are made up of molecules.
 The questions guide students to think about how the different parts of a eukaryotic cell cooperate to function as a protein-producing factory and as a recycling plant.
 Additional questions require students to identify the locations and functions of different types of molecules in eukaryotic cells.

-Structure and Function of Molecules and Cells (new 7/2014)
+Structure and Function of Molecules and Cells (revised 9/2014)

-Structure and Function of Cells, Organs and Organ Systems (new 7/2014)
+Structure and Function of Cells, Organs and Organ Systems (revised 9/2014)

-In this analysis and discussion activity, students learn how the function of cells, organs and organ systems is related to structure (including shape, constituent components, and relationships between components).
+In this analysis and discussion activity, students learn how the structure of cells, organs and organ systems is related to their functions.
+(Structure includes shape, constituent components, and relationships between components.)
 Students analyze multiple examples of the relationship between structure and function in diverse eukaryotic cells and in the digestive system.
 In addition, students learn that cells are dynamic structures with constant activity and they learn how body systems interact to accomplish important functions.
 (NGSS)

 Diffusion and Cell Size and Shape (new 7/2011)